Descriptions of classes are coming soon! Registration opens in June - attend an orientation to join right away!

 10. Having respect.

 This list looks a lot different than the Michigan Merit requirements.
-Are the academics important?
+Are academics important?
 Yes.
 But are they the most important?
 Absolutely not!
-As you focus on the academics, be sure to focus on what is really important.
+As you focus on academics, be sure to focus on what is really important.
 What does your child need to learn, what skills do they need to know, what characteristics do they need to develop and what habits do they need to practice to live a good life?
 Be sure that you give the most focus to the things that are the MOST IMPORTANT!